 The Group's interest-rate risk mainly arises from pledged bank deposits, bank balances and borrowings.
 The Group regularly seeks the most favourable interest rates available for its bank deposits and borrowings.
 Bank deposits and borrowings issued at variable rates expose the Group to cash flow interest rate risk.
 Information relating to the interest rates and terms of the Group's bank deposits and borrowings are disclosed in Notes 22 and 25.
-As at 30 April 2022, if the market interest rates had been 50 basis points higher/lower with all other variables held constant, post-tax profit for the year would have been HK\$341,000 higher/lower (2021: post-tax profit for the year would have been HK\$967,000 lower/higher), mainly as a result of higher/lower interest income on bank deposits net off with higher/lower interest expense on borrowings.
+As at 30 April 2023, if the market interest rates had been 50 basis points higher/lower with all other variables held constant, post-tax profit for the year would have been HK\$392,000 higher/lower (2022: HK\$341,000), mainly as a result of higher/lower interest income on bank deposits net off with higher/lower interest expense on borrowings.